cgh2/python101/index.md

-:point_right:absolute path vs relative path : using `os.path.abspth('demo.txt')`. to get the path of the dmeo.txt, using `os.path.abspath('../demo')` to get the path of the upper folder
+:point_right:  absolute path vs relative path, using `os.path.abspth('demo.txt')`. to get the path of the dmeo.txt, using `os.path.abspath('../demo')` to get the path of the upper folder

 ```python
 import os